developpementwebbusiness/Nasa-Exoplanet/README.md

 ⚠️ Windows only: The app_launcher.bat file is a Windows batch script and will not work on Linux or macOS systems.

+The first launch might take upward of 10 minutes to set everything up.
 ---

 If it fails, try the following manual steps below 👇